The Bar Council ("we/us/our") is committed to protecting and

 the Bar Directory/Legal Hub Online Directory and Barristers'

-practise forms and procedures (including payment of practising
+authorisation to practise forms and procedures (including calculation and payment of

 - to enable persons with